boiniraj/Insurance-System-Backend/README.md

 - View API documentation and test endpoints using Swagger UI available at /swagger-ui.html.

 ### Future Improvements
-- Frontend Development: Enhance the UI/UX of the frontend using React.
 - Security: Implement JWT-based authentication for secure access.
 - Scalability: Further optimize microservices for handling larger data loads.